- Mobile Apps that have Upped their Localization Game

 Most often than not, an app always surpasses and outgrows the geographical location it was originally made for, making it necessary for brands to plan its expansion across borders.
 According to 56.2% global app consumers, the ability to get information in their native language is more important than the price of an application.
 Its growing demand is what is bringing App Development Companies that excel in it, in limelight.

 So if you ask whether you should keep your app in English and would it be enough to gain traction, it won’t.
-You will have to make it a multilingual app, which is in languages that your audience uses and not limit yourself to the ones they understand.
+You will have to make it a multilingual app, which is in languages that your audience uses and not limit yourself to the ones they understand

 We have also added a giveaway, by the end of the article for making it a little more easier to get rich and famous with your app.

 But first, let’s start by looking at some brands that implemented localization strategies and saw a huge jump in their revenue and resonance graph.

 Some of the most well known and most used apps of the world have become what they are today because of their to the point Localization strategies.
 Applications like Facebook, Twitter, Pokémon Go, Clash of Clans, Replay, and Weather Channel, amongst others are just a few examples of what simply preparing your app to be understood and used by people other than Native English Users can to your brand name.